MicrosoftDocs/power-platform/power-platform/admin/manage-high-privileged-admin-roles.md

 - The elevation API can only be invoked by the user who needs to elevate their status.
 It doesn't support making API calls on behalf of another user for elevation purposes.

-- The Microsoft Power Platform CoE Starter Kit no longer works and we're working on updating the kit.
+- A workaround is available for customers using the Microsoft Power Platform CoE Starter Kit.
+See https://github.com/microsoft/coe-starter-kit/issues/8119 for more information and details.

 - Once you elevate a user through Entra Privileged Identity Management, wait for two hours for the changes to sync from Entra to Power Platform before you sign in to Power Platform admin center.